Soldier and Family Readiness Group Center

 Visit the Army Volunteer Corps page for more information.

-- What are the requirements for FRG’s Inspections?
+- What are the requirements for SFRG’s Inspections?

 An inspection conducted by a detailed IG, oriented toward the identification of problems, determination of their root causes, development of possible solutions, and assignment of responsibilities for correcting the problems.
 Generally, IG inspections focus on issues rather than on units.
 The scope and content are determined by the commander to whom the inspector general is assigned (CG, XVIII Abn Corps).
 The Corps IG serves as the proponent of the XVIII Airborne Corps’ ORA Program (Organizational Readiness Assessment).